William A. Dembski: Michael Polanyi Center controversy

-A few days later, the Baylor faculty senate voted by a margin of 27–2 to ask the administration to dissolve the center and merge it with the Institute for Faith and Learning.
+In April 2000, Dembski hosted a conference on "naturalism in science" sponsored by the John Templeton Foundation and the hub of the intelligent design movement, the Discovery Institute, seeking to address the question "Is there anything beyond nature?".
+A majority of Baylor faculty members boycotted the conference.
+A few days later, the Baylor faculty senate voted 27–2 to dissolve the center and merge it with Baylor's Institute for Faith and Learning.
 President Sloan refused, citing issues of censorship and academic integrity, but agreed to convene an outside committee to review the center.
 The committee recommended setting up a faculty advisory panel to oversee the science and religion components of the program, dropping the name "Michael Polanyi" and reconstituting the center as part of the Institute for Faith and Learning.
 These recommendations were accepted in full by the university administration.

 In a subsequent press release, Dembski asserted that the committee had given an "unqualified affirmation of my own work on intelligent design," that its report "marks the triumph of intelligent design as a legitimate form of academic inquiry" and that "dogmatic opponents of design who demanded the Center be shut down have met their Waterloo.
-Baylor University is to be commended for remaining strong in the face of intolerant assaults on freedom of thought and expression."
+Baylor University is to be commended for remaining strong in the face of intolerant assaults on freedom of thought and expression".
 Dembski's remarks were criticized by other members of the Baylor faculty, who protested that they were both an unjustified attack on his critics at Baylor and a false assertion that the university endorsed Dembski's controversial views on intelligent design.
-Charles Weaver, a professor of psychology and neuroscience at Baylor and one of the most vocal critics of the Polanyi Center, commented: "In academic arguments, we don't seek utter destruction and defeat of our opponents.
+Charles Weaver, a psychology and neuroscience professor at Baylor, said, "In academic arguments, we don't seek utter destruction and defeat of our opponents.
 We don't talk about Waterloos."

-President Sloan asked Dembski to withdraw his press release, but Dembski refused, accusing the university of "intellectual McCarthyism" (borrowing a phrase that Sloan himself had used when they first tried to dissolve the center).
-He declared that the university's action had been taken "in the utmost of bad faith ... thereby providing the fig leaf of justification for my removal."
+Dembski was relieved of his position as director by Sloan on October 19, 2000; he remained an associate professor at Baylor's Institute for Faith and Learning.
+In a statement, Dembski criticized faculty efforts to remove him as "intellectual McCarthyism".
 Professor Michael Beaty, director of the Institute for Faith and Learning, said that Dembski's remarks violated the spirit of cooperation that the committee had advocated and stated that "Dr. Dembski's actions after the release of the report compromised his ability to serve as director."
-Dembski was removed as the center's director, although he remained an associate research professor until May 2005.
-He was not asked to teach any courses in that time and instead worked from home, writing books and speaking around the country.
-"In a sense, Baylor did me a favor," he said.
-"I had a five-year sabbatical."